rubydog358/MyPenguin/README.md

 All these resources are linked from the course page.

 ## Credit
-This assignment is based on a similar one created by [Art Simon](http://apcslowell.github.io).
+This assignment is based on a similar one created by [Daniel Shiffman](http://www.codingtrain.com).